ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-12-oil-back-above-100-three-straight-losses.md

 ### ▲ HOLD / ADD ON DIPS — XOM / CVX — Integrated Energy
 {: .trade-long}

 Brent at $100.46 and WTI back toward $100 makes integrated energy the only sector with positive earnings revisions in the market right now.
 XOM and CVX have balance sheet strength, dividend cover, and direct Brent/WTI upside.
 Sector has more room: XOP (E&P) still has exploration upside.
-Trim if a genuine Hormuz reopening headline breaks — that's the stop signal.
+Trim if a genuine Hormuz reopening headline breaks.
+That's the stop signal.

 *Risk: Ceasefire + Hormuz reopening collapses oil $15-20 in a session.
 Maintain trailing stops.*